-What Will Happen In Supercross With Jett Lawrence Out - Racer X
+What Will Happen in 2025 Supercross With Jett Lawrence Out? - Racer X

 Welp, now Jett has only one victory in his second 450SX season.
 It’s a re-reminder of how amazing McGrath’s run really was.

-3. Except the Unexpected:
+3. Except the Unexpected

 Jett’s injury is a quick reminder that futures are never guaranteed in sports.
 Does he come back and go on a nice run once healthy?
 Of course, he has the tools to do that.
 But this is now two 450 championships that he didn’t get to compete for due to injury.
 You never, ever know in sports.